Tim-Petrone/devdocs/aws/lambda-with-other-services/cloudwatch-conjunction-api-gateway/cloudwatch-conjuction-api-gateway.md

 ## Alarms

-Another helpful feature of Cloudwatch is the Alarms section.
-In this section, you can set Cloudwatch to alert you when certain events occur.
+Another helpful feature of CloudWatch is the Alarms section.
+In this section, you can set CloudWatch to alert you when certain events occur.

 Some examples include:
 * when certain phrases appear in the logs